data.table

 Example: Match sales with the most recent product information.

-ProductPriceHistory[ProductSales,= .(product_id, date), on = TRUE, roll = .(product_id, date, count, price)] j # product_id date count price # <int> <IDat> <int> <num> # 1: 7 2024-01-08 50 NA # 2: 2 2024-01-11 150 0.79 # 3: 1 2024-01-18 50 0.59 # 4: 1 2024-01-25 100 0.59 # 5: 3 2024-01-26 100 NA # 6: 3 2024-02-02 150 NA # 7: 2 2024-02-06 150 0.89 # 8: 7 2024-02-15 150 NA # 9: 1 2024-02-27 150 0.63 # 10: 1 2024-03-08 50 0.65
+ProductPriceHistory[ProductSales, on = .(product_id, date), roll = TRUE, j = .(product_id, date, count, price)] # product_id date count price # <int> <IDat> <int> <num> # 1: 7 2024-01-08 50 NA # 2: 2 2024-01-11 150 0.79 # 3: 1 2024-01-18 50 0.59 # 4: 1 2024-01-25 100 0.59 # 5: 3 2024-01-26 100 NA # 6: 3 2024-02-02 150 NA # 7: 2 2024-02-06 150 0.89 # 8: 7 2024-02-15 150 NA # 9: 1 2024-02-27 150 0.63 # 10: 1 2024-03-08 50 0.65- product_id and date are common to both tables

 - j is explicitly used to select specific columns